dishanique/Neighborhood-Map/README.md

 ## Note:

-Open index.html in browser to run the map
+Open index.html in browser to run the map (temporary method)

 ## Resource(s):